Citation refers to

 - a system that scholars use to keep score of who said what/when:

 - Scholars and researchers aspire to create new knowledge—knowledge that changes the conversation around a topic.
 When people change the conversation in some forum — some discourse community — then their works become part of the conversation.
 Texts that change the flow of a conversation are canonical.
 Their texts, inventions, and creations become part of the conversation–the conversation of humankind.
 Future scholars will cite their work to attribute how they changed the conversation.
 And thus their name will go down in the public record–the archive.
 If they continue to be cited over time, then their works may become canonical

-- a commodity protected by intellectual property laws.
+- a system for tracking intellectual property

 Why Do Citations Matter?